Zalexanninev15/PFT-Linux/README.md

 #### Status: 2 The system cannot find the file specified:
 An error may occur due to spaces in the path (folder) to something.
 You should also check for the availability of the file.
 #### Status: 6 The handle is invalid:
-Failure to work with COM port.
+Failure to work with diagnostic port.
 You should again transfer the smartphone to EDL mode.